napari-process-points-and-surfaces

 After measurements and annotations were done, you can save the annotation in the same measurement table using the menu

-Tools > Measurement > Surface quality/annotation to table (nppas)
+Tools > Measurement tables > Surface quality/annotation to table (nppas)

 Measurement visualization¶